itsmeipg/youtube-danmaku/README.md

 Takes about 10 seconds to start working.

 My live stream logic:
 When downloading the live chat from a live stream, the script seeks to the last empty line of the file.
-Then, it wait for that empty line to update, and it uses that first comment to time other new, downloaded comments.
+Then, it waits for that empty line to update, and it uses that first comment to time other new, downloaded comments.
 This is done for three reasons:

 1. Comments downloaded during livestreams have incorrect timing (videoOffsetTimeMsec) in relation to the stream duration.
 2. YTDLP seems to download comments in batches of about 5-10 seconds.
 To prevent displaying them all at once, we use their timings relative to each other.